Measuring the influence of beliefs in belief networks: Methods

 In the previous sections, we have described the motivating example for our study and shown the ESS variables we will use for the analysis.
 Before, we proceed with the estimation of networks, we will employ Unique variable analysis (UVA) \citep{christensenUniqueVariableAnalysis2020} in order to check if there are redundancies between the survey items we have chosen.
 If such redundancies are detected we will remove problematic items to achieve a more parsimonious representation of belief networks.

 The next step is to estimate belief networks in different subsamples.
 This will be achieved using psychometric network analysis methods \citep{epskampGeneralizedNetworkPsychometrics2017,epskampEstimatingPsychologicalNetworks2018,borsboomNetworkAnalysisMultivariate2021} with partial correlations representing couplings between beliefs.
-Finally, for each estimated belief network we will measure the influence of beliefs using Gravity Index Centrality \citep{maIdentifyingInfluentialSpreaders2016} and Global Structure Model \citep{ullahIdentificationNodesInfluence2021}.
+Finally, for each estimated belief network we will measure the influence of beliefs using GIC \citep{maIdentifyingInfluentialSpreaders2016}.

 The entire analysis was performed in R \citep{baser}.
 European Social Survey data was imported using essurvey package \citep{essurvey}.
 Main analysis was based on EGAnet \citep{golino2021eganet}, psychonetrics \citep{psychonetrics}, qgraph \citep{qgraph}.
-We provide new R implementation of weighted k-shell method as well as GIC and GSM metrics based on igraph \citep{igraph} package.
+We provide new R implementation of weighted k-shell method and GIC based on igraph \citep{igraph} package.
 The entirety of data, code, notebooks and results can be found in an online repository: \href{https://github.com/atomashevic/belief-influence}{https://github.com/atomashevic/belief-influence}.